 - Stir the caster sugar through the flour mix, then add the lemon zest and blueberries.
 Toss briefly

-- Put the egg, buttermilk and 2 tbsp of lemon juice into a jug and beat well.
-Reserve about 2 tbsp of the liquid and add the rest to the mixing bowl.
+- Put the egg, buttermilk and 2 tablespoon of lemon juice into a jug and beat well.
+Reserve about 2 tablespoon of the liquid and add the rest to the mixing bowl.
 Stir, as gently as you can, with a blunt knife, to form a sticky dough.
 Try not to damage the blueberries too much.
-Add a little more liquid if necessary - it is better to have a wet dough than a dry dough
+Add a little more liquid if necessary – it is better to have a wet dough than a dry dough

 - Once combined, turn onto a floured worktop and, using your hands, press the dough out to a thickness of around 2.5 cm (1 inch)